 Once you cut the pieces out you’ll have two front pieces and two sleeves.

-I attached both of the sleeves, right sides together, to the front and sewed.
+I attached both of the sleeves, right sides together, to the front.

 Now hem the sleeves and bottom of the dress.